yury-lysogorskiy/lammps/doc/src/python.rst

 ----------

-A Python function can also be invoked within the formula for an equal-style, vector-style, or atom-style varaible.
+A Python function can also be invoked within the formula for an equal-style, vector-style, or atom-style variable.
 This means the Python function will be invoked whenever the variable is invoked.
 In the case of a vector-style variable, the Python function can be invoked once per element of the global vector.
 In the case of an atom-style variable, the Python function can be invoked once per atom.

 Here are three simple examples using equal-, vector-, and atom-style variables to trigger execution of a Python function: